 We will cover 4 practical tips that you can use to determine what matters to your business right now, so you can write relevant and actionable OKRs.

-- Rule #1: Don’t forget the problem in the midst of problem-solving.
+- Rule #1: Identify the problem correctly.

 - Rule #3: Come prepared to brainstorming meetings.

 One of the best ways to write actionable goals is by using the OKR (Objectives and Key Results) framework, which is all about getting things done.
 By applying this methodology and reviewing your goals on a quarterly basis, you gain focus, clarity, and can actually make progress towards your goals.
 Companies gain momentum by asking the right questions, and focusing their energy on the right things.
-So writing good Objectives and proper Key Results is essential for your success.

 To illustrate this point, I’d like to borrow an example from Teresa Torres, product discovery coach, and tell you a story.